Chukak/containers/docs/stack.md

 * `stack->front` -  a pointer to the first element.
 It is not recommended to use.
 Use the `s_front()` function.

 ## Create a stack
-To create a stack, call the `s_create_stack` function without any arguments.
+To create a stack, use the `s_create_stack` function without any arguments.
 Returns a pointer to the stack.
 ```c
 stack *s = s_create_stack();
 ```